rjmangubat23/OpenSSL/README.md

     $ perl -pi -e 's/install: all install_docs install_sw/install: install_docs install_sw/g' Makefile.org

+    # Use this if for ArmV7
     $ ./config shared no-ssl2 no-ssl3 no-comp no-hw no-engine --openssldir=<Path of your OpenSSL>
+    # Use this if for old Arm
+    $ ./Configure android shared no-ssl2 no-ssl3 no-comp no-hw no-engine --openssldir=<Path of your OpenSSL>
+    # Use this if for x86
+    $ ./Configure android-x86 shared no-ssl2 no-ssl3 no-comp no-hw no-engine --openssldir=<Path of your OpenSSL>

     $ make depend
     $ make clean